Kaptipada: Demographics

 Kaptipada block located in the south-eastern part of Mayurbhanj.
 It is surrounded by Udala C.D.
 Block from north-west, north, and north-east, Balasore District from east and south, Keonjhar District from south-west, Thakurmunda C.D.
 Block from west.
 It is located in the north-central plateau of Odisha.
 The total geographical area of the block is 626.73 km2 out of which 133.07 km2 is forest area.
 The block has 26 Gram Panchayat i.e., Kolialam, J.P.S.
 Jamdiha, Nuddiha, Pedagodi, Badbisole, Debala, Pingu, Badgudgudia, Chakradharpur, Kaptipada, Jhinkpada, Badkhaladi, Salchua, Jadida, Jambani, Majhigadia, Mankadapada, Ranipokhari, Notta, Sarat, Saradiha, Kalamgadia, Padmapokhari, Labanyadeipur, Ramchandrapur and Dewani Bahali.
 The total population of this block is 1,48,717, which is dominated by Scheduled Tribes people like Bathudi, Kolha, Santal, Gond, Saunti and the mejor used languages are Odia, Santali, Ho, Bengali, Kui.

 Education

 Kaptipada CD block has 120 primary schools, 54 upper primary schools and 36 High schools.
-There are two collage named Kaptipada college, Kaptipada and Kaptipada collage, Nuasahi both are affiliated to North Odisha University.
+There are two colleges named Kaptipada college, Kaptipada and Kaptipada college, Nuasahi both are affiliated to North Odisha University.

 Tourist attractions

-Kaptipada is geographically located in triangle of wildlife reserver of India i.e., Similipal Tiger Reserve, Hadgarh Wildlife Sanctuary and Kuldiha Wildlife Sanctuary, which create a magnificent tourist attraction.
+Kaptipada, situated within the southern core zone of Similipal National Park and encircled by Similipal Tiger Reserve, Hadgarh Wildlife Sanctuary, and Kuldiha Wildlife Sanctuary, forms a captivating tourist destination due to its remarkable natural beauty.